Mothers First in Somaliland

 Training for Traditional Midwives

 Perhaps one of the most humbling experiences of the listening tents project was the request from the traditional midwives for training.
-This was humbling because they recognised the need for training to better serve and protect pregnant women.

 In this video Reakeu, a traditional midwife working in the camp for internally displaced people tells us why they need a birthing centre.